 Look for a preschool environment where teachers create a lot of healthy interpersonal interactions.
 Children’s interactions with their early teachers can set the tone for interactions and promote positive attitudes about teachers and school in general throughout their entire academic career.

 2. Age-Appropriate Skills

 According to the NAEYC, high-quality early education programs utilize evidence-based curriculums that are developmentally, culturally, and socially-emotionally age-appropriate and relevant.
 Children must be met where they are currently at on their developmental spectrum.
 This helps with later skill-building on previously mastered skills.
 In addition, quality preschools base their curriculum on early learning standards for each state to ensure that each child is on track to master all kindergarten readiness skills promptly.

 The preschool setting is a great place to learn resilience because of social interactions, opportunities for risk-taking, coping skills, and problem-solving.
-Having the opportunity to practice all of these skills in a supportive, age-appropriate environment with other same-age peers is really important and a key ingredient in early child development.
+Having the opportunity to practice all of these skills in a supportive, age-appropriate environment with other same-age peers is important and a key ingredient in early child development.

 The preschool setting is also great for young children to experience many emotions and witness other children experiencing various emotions.
 This helps to teach social-emotional skills and empathy.
 A quality preschool must have teachers who discuss and process emotions that children feel and demonstrate during the day.
-It is also helpful if parents discuss this with children when they get home.
+It is also helpful if parents discuss this with their children when they get home.
 Think about asking your child questions such as: